AppView

 Section titled “com.atproto.sync.getRecord”Get a single cached record from the AppView.

-Section titled “com.atproto.repo.listRecords”List a range of cached records in a repository, matching a specific collection.
+Section titled “com.atproto.sync.listRecords”List a range of cached records in a repository, matching a specific collection.

 social.colibri.actor.getData

-Section titled “social.colibri.actor.getData”Get the status data and bluesky profile for a Colibri user.
+Section titled “social.colibri.actor.getData”Get the status data and profile for a Colibri user.

 social.colibri.actor.setState